naschorr/duplicator-i3-duet/README.md

 There's three different ways to approach the power supply question:
 - The default Maker Select power supply
 - Upgrade to a Meanwell LRS-350-12 power supply
-- Purchase a Meanwell LRS-350-12 power supply, and upgrade it with a much larger fan to be even quieter (I absolutely recommend this options!)
+- Purchase a Meanwell LRS-350-12 power supply, and upgrade it with a much larger fan to be even quieter (I absolutely recommend this option!)

 #### Default Maker Select Power Supply
 All STLs only need to be printed once.